 - In Aunt Dimity's Good Deed, Gerald Willis produces a box containing the remains of Sybella Markham Willis and explains the story of how the Willis family came to be on both sides of the Atlantic.
 Willis Sr. promises to arrange for the remains to be buried with her husband in the Willis' family plot in Boston.

-- There is an Alfred Hitchcock Presents episode where a guy kills someone and uses the bathtub and some strong acid to get rid of the body; stupidly, he uses a chainsaw to dismember the body first.
-Needless to say, when he finally gets down to the head, company comes calling, and he has to hide the head in a bowl of ice.
+- The Alfred Hitchcock Presents episode "Bad Actor" has a guy who kills someone and uses the bathtub and some strong acid to get rid of the body, after dismembering it.
+Needless to say, when he finally gets down to the head, company comes calling, and he has to hide the head in an ice bucket.